Cloud-Foundations/Dominator/cmd/hyper-control/README.md

 - **hold-lock**: hold the *Hypervisor* lock for the time specified by *-lock-timeout*. *-writeLock* specifies whether to hold a write lock
+- **hold-vm-lock**: hold the lock for a VM for the time specified by *-lock-timeout* *-writeLock* specifies whether to hold a write lock
 - **installer-shell**: start a remote shell (via SRPC) to the installer running on a machine
 - **make-installer-iso**: make a bootable installation ISO (CD-ROM) image for a